Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Superconformal Vertex Operator Algebra And Spin Lifts

 For vertex operator algebras (\textit{chiral algebra} of conformal field theories), we only have $q$ dependence in the partition function.
 We will be mostly interested in the case when $G=\mathbb{Z}_2$.
 In this case, we only have two isomorphism classes of principal bundles since we only have two conjugacy classes.
 The space of states corresponding to the conjugacy class of $-1$ is called the \textit{twisted sector}.

-\subsubsection{The Arf theory}
+\subsubsection{The Arf Theory}

 The Arf theory is a 2 dimensional \textit{spin topological quantum field theory} (spin TQFT) defined on a generic Riemann surface $\Sigma$.
 See \cite{Debray:2018wfz} for a nice discussion of this theory.
 Recall that all orientable Riemann surfaces have vanishing second Stiefel-Whitney class \cite{Nakahara:2003nw} and hence are spin manifolds.
-Moreover the set of spin structures on $\Sigma$ is in 1-1 correspondence with $H^1(\Sigma,\mathbb{Z}_2)\cong\mathbb{Z}_2^{2g}$ \cite{Atiyah:1971} where $g$ is the genus of $\Sigma$ and is an $H^1(\Sigma,\mathbb{Z}_2)$-torsor over $\mathbb{Z}_2$.
+Moreover the set of spin structures on $\Sigma$ is in 1-1 correspondence with $H^1(\Sigma,\mathbb{Z}_2)\cong\mathbb{Z}_2^{2g}$ \cite{Atiyah:1971} where $g$ is the genus of $\Sigma$.
+In fact, the set of spin structure on $\Sigma$ is an $H^1(\Sigma,\mathbb{Z}_2)$-torsor over $\mathbb{Z}_2$.
 Thanks to a beautiful paper of M. Atiyah \cite{Atiyah:1971} we can define the Arf invariant \cite{Arf1941UntersuchungenQ} of a spin structure to be the mod-two index of the Dirac operator:

 Thus there is a dichotomy of even and odd spin structures:

 On a genus $g$ orientable surface $\Sigma$ there are $2^{g-1}(2^g - 1)$ odd and $2^{g-1}(2^g+1)$ even spin structures.

 Using the Arf invariant, one can define a 2 dimensional invertible topological field theory \footnote{The notion of an invertible TQFT is discussed in \cite{Freed:2014iua,Freed:2016rqq,Freed:2004yc}.} called the Arf theory, see \cite{Debray:2018wfz} for the detailed definition.
 The partition function of the Arf theory on a closed oriented Riemann surface $\Sigma$ with spin structure $\rho$ is: